 To celebrate the story of The Buckingham Literary Festival and the wonderful authors who have come over the years Gino has been visually documenting the festival.
 This year an exhibition of the drawings and paintings he made will be shown in an exhibition "A Visual Diary" in The Vinson Building, University of Buckingham between 16th and 18th June

-"Resurrection" creating a conversation and collaboration with Buckingham Parish Church where Gino's exhibition of paintings "The Thunder Speaks" is on, in the Chancel at Buckingham Parish Church, St Peter and St Paul, Buckingham, June 15th - 30th June.
+"A Visual Diary" in the Vinson Building.
+The installation creates a further conversation and collaboration with Gino's exhibition of paintings "The Thunder Speaks" being shown in the Chancel of Buckingham Parish Church, St Peter and St Paul, Buckingham, June 15th - 30th June.

 "A Visual Diary"